ismailmubarik/AWS-SAA-C02-Course/15-Serverless-and-AppServices/notes.md

 Highly available public service by design.

-Streams store a 24-hour moving window of data.
+Streams store a 24-hour moving window of data (data ingested from producers is accessible for 24 hour).
 Can be increased to 7 days.
 Data that is 24 hours and a second more is replaced by new data entering the stream.